emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

     async fn execute(self, query: &str) -> Result<()>;
     async fn get_or_create_schema_migrations(self) -> Result<Vec<String>>;
 }

 ```

-So, to create a new `DatabaseDriver`, you need to implement the `DatabaseDriver` trait for your struct.
-This will allow you to use the `execute` and `get_or_create_schema_migrations` functions later in your code.
+So, to create a new `DatabaseDriver`, did I implement the `DatabaseDriver` trait for the related structs.
+This will allow me to use the `execute` and `get_or_create_schema_migrations` functions later in my code.
 In the code below, we create a struct called "LibSQLDriver" and later provide a local implementation for the struct, adding a new function.
 After that, we also implement our trait `DatabaseDriver` for `LibSQLDriver`, defining the `execute` and `get_or_create_schema_migrations` functions.

 ```rust
 pub struct LibSQLDriver {